-Note: Performing a temperature display calibration requires a temperature reference device.
-Please see the Reference Sensor Devices entry on page 10 for device requirements.
+Note: Performing an accurate calibration of the temperature display requires a temperature reference device.
+Please see the Reference Sensor Devices entry on page 10 for the minimum device requirements.

 Temperature calibrations match the temperature display to the actual air temperature inside the oven chamber.
 The actual air temperature is supplied by a reference sensor device.
 Calibrations compensate for software drifts in the controller as well as deviations caused by the natural material evolution of the sensor probe in the heated chamber space.
 Calibrate as often as required by your laboratory or production protocol, or regulatory compliance schedule.
 Always calibrate to the industry or regulatory standards required for your application.